Code-Institute-Submissions/whack-a-monster-ms2/README.md

 ### Acknowledgements

 - Precious Iljege (Code Institute Mentor) - for his reassurance, support and guidance
-- Tutors Tim, Miklos, Scott - for support and dedication helping me to debug my code.
+- Tutors Tim, Miklos, Johann, Scott - for support and dedication helping me to debug my code and helping me to move forward with project, when I would end up in  a blind spot.
 - Alex Bitar, my friend, who kept me motivated and supported me through my stuggle with JavaScript